4-Amino-2-methyl-1-naphthol

 4-Amino-2-methyl-1-naphthol is a menadione analog.
-Its hydrochloride (HCl) salt is often called vitamin K5.
+Its water-soluble hydrochloride (HCl) salt is often called vitamin K5.
 The HCl salt has been used as a medicine for vitamin K deficiency under tradenames such as Synkamin, which was sold by Parke-Davis, but has since been discontinued.

 Vitamin K function of the compound was first noted in 1940.

 Oral lethal dose for the HCl salt in rats is 0.7 g/kg.

 Uses

 4-Amino-2-methyl-1-naphthol HCl salt is a vitamin K and prevents bleeding caused by vitamin K deficiency when given via intravenous or intramuscular injections at doses of about 1–3 mg.
 HCl salt is water-soluble and its parenteral administration requires no emulsifiers unlike fat-soluble phylloquinone for example, which is often in formulations with lecithin or glycocholic acid.
 Parenterally given 1 mg/ml aqueous solutions and orally taken 4 mg tablets of the HCl salt have been available commercially.